tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 See  [[35]]

 "{**yeastplume** } Single commit bullet proofs appear to be working, which is all we need.
-The only think I think we're missing here from being able to use this implementation is the ability to store an amount within the range proof (for wallet reconstruction).
+The only thing I think we're missing here from being able to use this implementation is the ability to store an amount within the range proof (for wallet reconstruction).
 From conversations with @apoelstra earlier, I believe it's possible to store 64 bytes worth of 'message' (not nearly as much as the current range proofs).
 We also need to be aware that we can't rely as much on the message hiding properties of range proofs when switching to bullet proofs."

 - "{**yeastplume** } @apoelstra the amount, and quite possibly the switch commitment hash as well (or just a hash of the entire output) as per #207..."